jsacoba/pai789_finalproject/README.md

 ## Data Handling and Processing

 This project used `Python` and `QGIS 3.18` in data cleaning, processing, and visualization.
+For the detailed `Python` codes, refer to each of the numbered folders in the main branch of this repository.

 ## Results and Analysis